Simon Michael Fung Kui Heong: Actions

 Under the prelate, additional mission stations were opened.
 He was instrumental in propelling the physical development of the diocese and the church in Sabah.
 He also initiated as well as supported the construction of churches and outstation chapels throughout the diocese, including the current Sacred Heart Cathedral (1981).

 State award

-On 16 September 1982, the prelate was awarded a Datukship with the Commander of the Order of Kinabalu Award (P.G.D.K.) by Yang di-Pertua Negeri of Sabah, Yang Amat Berbahagia Tun Mohamad Adnan Robert for the recognition of the contributions made by the prelate and the church to the development of the state as a whole.
+On 16 September 1982, the prelate was awarded a Datukship with the Commander of the Order of Kinabalu Award (P.G.D.K.) by Yang di-Pertua Negeri of Sabah, Yang Amat Berbahagia Tun Mohamad Adnan Robert in conjunction with his 65th official birthday celebrations for the recognition of the contributions made by the prelate and the church to the development of the state as a whole.